byronpendason/byronpendason.github.io/young_penda.md

 * * *

 Three months after the death of Coenwalh, Penda once again woke up to screaming.
-Penda grabbed his seax and rushed out of the tent.
+Knowing exactly what this meant, Penda grabbed his seax and rushed out of the tent.
 Wāse was there, thrashing around the body of a screaming warrior.

 "Drop him Wāse," Penda commanded, "This is between me and you.
 Let's finish this!"